 It was discovered that the group of eggs incubated in the musical incubator had an almost 5% improvement in fertilization rates.
 This is indeed a statistically significant difference, and it is the first time that anyone had proven a link between music and IVF fertilization.

 How does music improve the fertilization rates of embryos in an IVF lab?

 Embryos at a very early stage have no ears or sense of hearing, so it cannot be on account of aesthetic preference.
 The researchers, of course, do not know for sure, but their hypothesis is that it is the musical vibration that does make all the difference.
 When fertilization does take place within the body, oocytes and embryos are moved through the fallopian tubes toward the uterus by a very gentle series of cellular contractions, known as peristalsis.
 These movements do push the embryo on its way, but also these push nutrients towards them and metabolized waste away from them.

 The music can mimic or replace the peristaltic movements.
 This gentle “stirring” of the culture media could also help to distribute nutrients more evenly and could also prevent toxic metabolites such as ammonia or free radicals from accumulating around the given embryo.
 No doubt further research is indeed required, but the findings are rather significant enough to change the way many IVF clinics do currently incubate embryos in their labs.

 Much hope has been invested in every IVF cycle and fertility researchers are continually searching for new ways to boost fertilization rates and also encourage the health and strength of the resulting embryos.
 These findings are another step along the way towards more effective, successful IVF cycles for patients all across the world.

-Embryo Implantation can be done by our infertility experts of Ferty9 Hospitals using Latest technology.
-Contact our Fertility Clinic in Hyderabad for the treatment details and more!
+Embryo Implantation can be done by our infertility experts at Ferty9 Hospitals using the Latest technology.
+Contact our Fertility Clinic in Hyderabad for treatment details and more!